by W.A. Steer PhD

 Feature and Specifications

-- Runs under Microsoft Windows 95, Windows XP, Windows Vista, Windows 7
+- Runs under Microsoft Windows 95, Windows XP, Windows Vista, Windows 7 and newer.

 - Samples an audio stream in 16-bit stereo, then uses a Fast Fourier Transform to yield the spectral analysis in real time.